ReVanced/revanced-patches-template/docs/2_skeleton.md

 ## 🔎 Dissecting the example patch

-Let's start with understanding, how a patch is structured.
+Let's start with understanding how a patch is structured.
 A patch is mainly built out of three components:

 1. 📝 Patch annotations

    > Note:
-   > Patch annotations can be imported from and processed by the Maven package `app.revanced.revanced-patch-annotation-processor`
-   > By default, the parameters of the super constructor of patches can be used.
+   > A patch can either be instantiated using the `@Patch` annotation or the parameters of the super constructor.

    ```kt
    @Patch(